 So what are we referring to with this word?
 Very roughly speaking, impedance is a measure either of how much concentrated force is present in a vibrating body, or of how much concentrated force it would take to get a vibration going in the body.
 Consider the situation, common in musical instruments, in which you have an initial vibrating body, such as a musical string, and for the instrument to work that initial vibrator needs to communicate it vibration to another body, such as a soundboard.
 In this situation, the string in itself scarcely moves any air when it vibrates; to be heard well it needs to communicate its vibration to the board which, having much more surface area, does a better job of radiating the vibration out into the air.
 Now, for the sake of discussion, imagine a slightly absurd situation in which the material you’ve chosen for the soundboard is extremely massive and rigid — say, a piece of heavy hard wood which has a soundboard-like amount of surface area, but which is two inches thick.
 As you can probably imagine, in this case the vibration will not be very effectively transmitted from the string, through the soundboard and into the air, because the soundboard is too heavy and rigid to be driven effectively by the string.
 There isn’t enough energy and force contained in the string’s movement to drive such a massive board.
 This is an impedance mismatch.
 The impedance of the string vibration at the bridge where it should be driving the soundboard is too low; the impedance of the massive board is too high.

 And now imagine the opposite case: instead of the overly heavy and rigid board, you set up the string to drive a thin balloon membrane stretched across the top of a box or pan.
-The way to do this would probably be to make some kind of a supporting body to serve as a string carrier taking most of the string’s tension, and configure things so that the string crosses a minimal bridge of some sort pressing down on the balloon membrane.
+The way to do this would probably be to make some kind of a supporting body to serve as a string carrier taking most of the string’s tension — perhaps you can picture the string mounted on a two-by-four — and configure things so that the string thus mounted crosses a minimal bridge of some sort pressing down on the balloon membrane.
 This too will provide not-great results, but of a different sort from the too-heavy board.
 Now the problem is not that the string cannot transmit its energy to its board; it’s that it transmits too much too quickly.
 The string vibration will be almost immediately damped out, as in its first few excursions it overdrives the balloon membrane, dissipating its energy in an exaggerated motion and in heat.
 The impedance of the stretchy membrane is too low for the string.